Transportation from the Cancun Airport to Tulum

 ADO is the main bus company in the Riviera Maya.
 They connect all the towns and use large air conditioned busses like the one below in the photo.
 ADO is the only pubic bus company that services the airport.
 So this is the only public transportation option for getting from the Cancun Airport to Tulum.

-There are only a few direct busses a day from the Cancun Airport to Tulum.
+There are only a few direct buses a day (5 to be exact) from the Cancun Airport to Tulum.
 The ride takes 2 hours and 5 minutes.
-The cost of the ADO bus from the Cancun Airport to Tulum is currently 262 pesos.
+The cost of the ADO bus from the Cancun Airport to Tulum is currently 276 pesos.

 What times does the ADO bus go from Cancun Airport to Tulum?